Skip to main content

 Once your automation is active, these rules are essential to prevent errors, duplicates, and broken setups.
 Read each one carefully.

-Our header row (Recipient Name | Recipient Email) will trigger one “Failed” run in Automation Runs because there’s no valid email.
+Our header record (Recipient Name | Recipient Email) will trigger one “Failed” run in Automation Runs because there’s no valid email.
 This is expected and harmless.

 Rule 2: Don’t Rename the Project or Tables